Manitou Springs Officer Jacob Carley Arrested For Posting Nude Photos Of Woman

 Manitou Springs Chief of Police Brian Churchill addressed the public in a Facebook post: “I can state the alleged conduct leading to the officer’s arrest did not occur during the performance of his law enforcement duties nor was it within the scope of his employment,” he wrote.
 “Actions by our officers which break the public trust and/or violate our Mission, Vision and Values will be addressed appropriately.
 We depend on our citizens just as they depend on us.
 If we don’t have your trust, if you don’t believe in us as individuals and as an agency, then we cannot and will not be successful.
 We, the men and women of MPSD, have no patience or tolerance for officers that tarnish our badge and reputation.”

-Carley was advised in court Wednesday and posted a $2,000 bond, according to online court records.
+Carley was advised in court on Wednesday and posted a $2,000 bond, according to online court records.
 He returns to court Dec.
-7th.
+7.

 The charge, Posting a Private Image For Harassment, is a Class 3 misdemeanor.